Parole Case Example

 The Arrest and Conviction of John

 John was 21 when he was arrested for entering an apartment without consent and attacking his victim.
 John is convicted of burglary and aggravated assault.
 He is sentenced to 4 years and 6 months to 10 years.
-His minimum sentence date (MIN) is November 28, 2013 and his maximum sentence date (MAX) is May 28, 2019.
+His minimum sentence date (MIN) was November 28, 2013 and his maximum sentence date (MAX) was May 28, 2019.

 John arrives at state prison

-John is admitted to the Diagnostic and Classification Center.
-For male offenders, this is the State Correctional Institution at Camp Hill.
+John was admitted to the Diagnostic and Classification Center.
+For male incarcerated individuals, this is the State Correctional Institution at Camp Hill.
 For females, it is the State Correctional Institution at Muncy.
-The Pennsylvania Department of Corrections (DOC) conducts a battery of assessments:
+The Pennsylvania Department of Corrections (DOC) conducted a battery of assessments:

 The DOC delivers cognitive behavioral programming to address treatment needs that have been proven to reduce recidivism.

 While incarcerated, the DOC delivers cognitive behavioral programming to address treatment needs.
-John's rehabilitative needs:
+John's rehabilitative needs were:

 He was convicted in a court of law.
-The DOC and the board cannot change his conviction.
+The DOC and the Board cannot change his conviction.
 Both agencies are required to make decisions based on his conviction.
-John needs to start planning for his reentry back to the community, complete his programming and avoid any misconducts.
+John needed to start planning for his reentry back to the community, complete his programming and avoid any misconducts.